irhafidz/PeopleFlux/peoplefluxvis.md

 1. Python Architecture version import platform as p print(p.architecture())
     ('64bit', 'WindowsPE')

+3. Download the appropriate GDAL version as your Python architecture (mine is 64bit)
+4.

-3. Download GDAL version that is in appropriate with your python architecture
+5. Download GDAL version that is in appropriate with your python architecture